-- Come out on October 11 to Hammonds Rocks and participate in (or enjoy) an afternoon of plein air painting and see art born where vandalism once reigned.
+- Participate in (or enjoy) an afternoon of plein air painting and see art born where vandalism once reigned.
 Our first one on October 11, 2016 was great fun; we will have additional plein air events in the spring and fall of 2017.

 - Share the news of our school-based poster (middle school) and video (high school and college) competitions with your contacts and local school districts.

 - Browse our gallery of photos from stewardship days when our Graffiti Busters cleaned rocks.
 Click Gallery at the top of any page of our site.

 - Read our case study and lessons learned (also coming soon).

 - View our videos – from “how to” to “action shots.”